ascent12/RSSDCC-bot/README.md

 Note: Be VERY specific with the RSS feed you provide, otherwise you'll probably get some other crap you don't want to download making it into the feed.

-The config file for the IRC channel is `rssdcc.conf`.
+The main config file is `~/rssdcc`.

 #TODO
-- Running as a daemon
-- More configuration options
-- Better error checking
-- Better logging
-- v2 checking
+- Support for more bot messages
+- Monitor download speed and progress